ccagrawal/nba-win-probability/README.md

 * Home Team ID
 * Away Team ID
 * National TV
+* Type (preseason, regular season, all star game, postseason)

 This information is stored in a sqlite database.
-Currently, I need to add a column to the database categorizing each game as preseason, regular season, or postseason.